5.0/5 (1 ratings)The Hortus botanicus is the oldest

 Carnivorous plants, orchids, Ginkgo bilabo, Amorphophallus titanum, Victoria amazonica etc.

-(5.0/5)See all the reviews of Leiden Botanical Garden
+Visit the Leiden Botanical Garden website